 This email will be sent immediately, if you dont receive it straight away in your inbox please check your junk email folder.

-We are accreditation with the Association of Residential Letting Agents (ARLA) and SAFE Agents Scheme which includes comprehensive yearly accounts audits, membership of the Property Ombudsman and membership of the Client Money Protection Scheme (a scheme for Rental Agents similar to the travel industry ABTA, which protects clients money).
+We are accreditation with the ARLA Propertymark and SAFE Agents Memberships which includes comprehensive yearly accounts audits, membership of the Property Ombudsman and membership of the Client Money Protection Scheme (a scheme for Rental Agents similar to the travel industry ABTA, which protects clients money).

 ARLA members are seen as being at the forefront of the Private Rented Sector, ready, willing and able to comply with existing and anticipated government legislation.